 - To distribute relevant organisational material e.g. meeting papers

 Accuracyit's Learning 365 will take reasonable steps to keep personal data up to date and accurate.
-Personal data will be stored for 6 years after an employee, volunteer or trustee has worked for the organisation and brief details for longer.
 Unless the organisation is specifically asked by an individual to destroy their details it will normally keep them on file for future reference.
-The Director has responsibility for destroying personnel files.

 External Data Records

-Purposesit's Learning 365 obtains personal data (such as names, addresses, and phone numbers) from members/clients.
-This data is obtained, stored and processed solely to assist staff and volunteers in the efficient running of services.
+Purposesit's Learning 365 obtains personal data (including names and email addresses) from members/clients.
+This data is obtained, stored and processed solely to assist us in the efficient running of services.
 Personal details supplied are only used to send material that is potentially useful.
-Most of this information is stored on the organisation’s database.
+Most of this information is stored on our database.

 it's Learning 365 obtains personal data and information from clients and members in order to provide services.
 This data is stored and processed only for the purposes outlined in the agreement and service specification signed by the client/ member.

-AccessOnly the organisation’s staff, volunteers and trustees will normally have access to personal data.
+AccessOnly the it's Learning 365's staff, volunteers and trustees will normally have access to personal data.
 All staff, volunteers and trustees are made aware of the Data Protection Policy and their obligation not to disclose personal data to anyone who is not supposed to have it.

-Information supplied is kept in a secure filing, paper and electronic system and is only accessed by those individuals involved in the delivery of the service.
+Information supplied is kept in on a secure electronic system and is only accessed by those individuals involved in the delivery of the service.

-Information will not be passed on to anyone outside the organisation without their explicit consent, excluding statutory bodies e.g. the Inland Revenue.
+Information will not be passed on to anyone outside it's Learning 365 without their explicit consent, excluding statutory bodies e.g. the Inland Revenue.